|

 sitting room have harbour/sea views.

-Unusually for Port Isaac, it has its own parking (for one
+Unusually for Port Isaac, it has its own parking

-car) and is only a short walk from the harbour, shops, restaurants and
+walk to the beach, harbour, shops, restaurants and pub.

 It is a perfect base for exploring the wonderful coast